ArcBlock/abtnode-docs/src/blocklet/core-blocklets/index.md

 Wallet Playground is a simple Blocklet that demonstrates the full potential of building applications using the following ArcBlock software:

-- ABT Wallet and ABT DID protocol
+- DID Wallet and ABT DID protocol
 - Forge, which allows dApps to use publicly verifiable decentralized ledgers